Freegle1643/Hungry-Cayman/Gstreamer+Xspice.md

 ### 2.10 Build gstreamer-vaapi

-Save the patch below and apply the patch before building gstreamer-vaapi.
+Save the patch below and apply the patch before building gstreamer-vaapi. [after `git checkout 1.13.1`]

 `gstreamer-vaapi.patch` as attached in the email or package you received.